omnilingo/omnilingo/doc/ROADMAP.md

 * Better modelling of difficulty (perplexity/sec)
 * Better phonemisers for Latin-based languages (e.g. Irish)
-* Better distractors for English, German, Japanese and Chinese
+* Better distractors for English, Japanese and Chinese
   * Implement phonemisation for English
   * Take into account frequency and do something more clever with capitalisation (truecasing)
   * Do something sensible with CJK characters when building the tree (e.g. not 400 trees)